skypjack/entt/docs/md/lib.md

 identifiers with different types.<br/>
 Fortunately, nowadays using `EnTT` across boundaries is much easier.

-## The EnTT way
+## Smooth until proven otherwise

 Many classes in `EnTT` make extensive use of type erasure for their purposes.
-This isn't a problem in itself (in fact, it's the basis of an API so convenient to use).
+This isn't a problem on itself (in fact, it's the basis of an API so convenient to use).
 However, a way is needed to recognize the objects whose type has been erased on the other side of a boundary.<br/>
 The `type_hash` class template is how identifiers are generated and thus made available to the rest of the library.
-The `type_index` class template makes all types _indexable_ instead, so as to speed up the lookup.

-In general, these classes don't arouse much interest.
-The only exceptions are:

-* When a conflict between identifiers occurs (definitely uncommon though) or when the default solution proposed by `EnTT` isn't suitable for the user's purposes.<br/>
+In general, this class doesn't arouse much interest.
+The only exception is when a conflict between identifiers occurs (definitely uncommon though) or when the default solution proposed by `EnTT` isn't suitable for the user's purposes.<br/>
-  The section dedicated to `type_info` contains all the details to get around the problem in a concise and elegant way.
+The section dedicated to `type_info` contains all the details to get around the issue in a concise and elegant way.
 Please refer to the specific documentation.

-* When working with linked libraries that also export all required symbols.<br/>
-  Compile definitions `ENTT_API_EXPORT` and `ENTT_API_IMPORT` should be passed respectively where there is a need to import or export the symbols defined by `EnTT`, so as to make everything work nicely across boundaries.
+When working with linked libraries, compile definitions `ENTT_API_EXPORT` and `ENTT_API_IMPORT` can be used where there is a need to import or export symbols, so as to make everything work nicely across boundaries.<br/>

-* When working with plugins or shared libraries that don't export any symbol.
-In this case, `type_index` confuses the other classes by giving potentially wrong information to them.<br/>
+On the other hand, everything should run smoothly when working with plugins or shared libraries that don't export any symbols.
-  To avoid problems, it's required to provide a custom generator.
-Briefly, it's necessary to specialize the `type_index` class and make it point to a context that is also shared between the main application and the dynamically loaded libraries or plugins.<br/>
-  This will make the type system available to the whole application, not just to a particular tool such as the registry.
-It means that a call to `type_index::value()` will return the same identifier for the same type from both sides of a boundary and can be used reliably for any purpose.

 For anyone who needs more details, the test suite contains multiple examples covering the most common cases (see the `lib` directory for all details).<br/>
-It goes without saying that it's impossible to cover all the possible cases.
+It goes without saying that it's impossible to cover **all** possible cases.
 However, what is offered should hopefully serve as a basis for all of them.

 ## Meta context